z3y/Graphlit/README.md

 ## Support

 - If you like this project consider supporting on [Patreon](https://www.patreon.com/z3y)
+- Alternatively you can use the included `Packages/Graphlit/Runtime/Graphlit Attribution` prefab in your world

 ## Main Shader

-- Main PBR shader created with the graph included
+- Main PBR shader created with the graph included: `Graphlit/Lit`
-- `Graphlit/Lit`

 ## Highlighted Features